NYC Relocation Lawyers

 Moving is a big deal for kids.
 It’s new schools, new friends, new homes, new neighborhoods, and many other new changes they might find intimidating, overwhelming, and confusing.
 Moving as an adult is difficult enough, so imagine how your kids feel when they’ve yet to learn so many of the valuable life lessons it takes to better handle a situation like this one.
-If you’re moving your kids to a new state, you must consider their best interests.
+If you’re moving your kids to a new state, you must consider their interests.
 This is especially true if you are taking them out of New York where you have a current custody agreement with their other parent.

 The Penalties for Relocating Without Permission

 You cannot legally remove your children from life in New York without permission from the court if you have a custody agreement in place.
 Your child’s other parent could cause serious problems in your life, which could include the loss of custody of your kids if you take them out of the state without first going through all the legal channels.
-You are not the only person looking out for the best interests of your child when there is a custody agreement in place.
+You are not the only person looking out for the interests of your child when there is a custody agreement in place.

 You could be charged with kidnapping.
 The law dictates no custodial parent can take their child more than 100 miles from their current home without permission from the court where the custody agreement was created.
 You’re free to move your child and your home without court permission so long as you stay within 100 miles of your current residence.

 If you move 100.3 miles away, your ex could potentially file a report with the court stating you kidnapped his or her kids by taking them outside the realm of your custody agreement.
 Even if your spouse knew this was happening in advance, he or she might decide this is a great way for them to fight for full custody of the kids and call the police.
 The police are within their legal right to arrest you and charge you with kidnapping children you have only within the confines of your custody agreement.
 It’s very easy for your ex to then take over full custody of the kids.